- Side Effects

-DRUG CLASS AND MECHANISM: Aluminum hydroxide and magnesium hydroxide act as antacids by neutralizing stomach acid that result in an increasing pH in the stomach.
-Simethicone is anti-gas medication that works by lowering surface tension of gas bubbles, which gives relief from gas.
+Aluminum hydroxide and magnesium hydroxide act as antacids by neutralizing stomach acid which results in an increasing pH in the stomach.
+Simethicone is an anti-gas medication that works by lowering the surface tension of gas bubbles, which gives relief from gas.

 - Adults and children of 12 years and older: Take 2 to 4 teaspoons (10-20 ml) or 2 to 4 tablets by mouth every 4 to 6 hours one before or 3 hours after a meal.
 Do not take more than 12 tablets a day.

 - Children under 12 years of age: Consult a doctor.